AbdellahRAISSOUNI/IPTV-SMARTERS/docs/LANGUAGE_DETECTION.md

 2. **Non-Blocking IP Detection:**
    - Only runs if browser language is default (English)
-   - 1-second timeout prevents hanging
+   - 1-second timeout with AbortController prevents hanging
-   - Fails silently if API is unavailable
+   - Fails silently if API is unavailable (429 errors suppressed)
    - Doesn't block initial page load
+   - Uses `async/await` with try-catch for error handling

 3. **Static Export:**
    - All pages pre-rendered at build time